SAP/WebClientDevGuide/README.md

 ### setTheme(themeName)

-Sets the theme of the Web Client
+Sets the theme of the Web Client.

 | Parameter | Description |